-Interest expense, net consists primarily of interest paid on our debt facilities and amortization of debt discounts and issuance costs, interest paid on our finance leases, and interest received or earned on our cash and cash equivalents balances.
+Interest expense consists primarily of interest paid on our debt facilities and amortization of debt discounts and issuance costs.

-Other Expense (Income), Net
+Other Expense, Net

-Other expense (income), net primarily consists of penalties we expect to incur for the proposed settlement of an environmental matter in 2021, foreign exchange gains and losses, and realized gains and losses from the sale of short-term investments.
+Other expense, net primarily consists of penalties we expect to incur for the settlement of an environmental matter in 2021, foreign exchange gains and losses, and realized gains and losses from the sale of short-term investments.

-(Gain) Loss on Fair Value Change, Net
+Gain (loss) on Fair Value Change, Net

-Our Sponsor Earn-out Shares, Private Placement Warrants and redeemable convertible preferred stock warrants are or were subject to remeasurement to fair value at each balance sheet date.
-Changes in fair value as a result of the remeasurement are recognized in (gain) loss on fair value change, net in the consolidated statements of comprehensive loss.
+Our Sponsor Earn-out Shares, Private Warrants and redeemable convertible preferred stock warrants are or were subject to remeasurement to fair value at each balance sheet date.
+Changes in fair value as a result of the remeasurement are recognized in gain (loss) on fair value change, net in the consolidated statements of operations.
 The redeemable convertible preferred stock warrants were converted to common stock as a result of the Merger.
-We will continue to adjust the remaining outstanding instruments for changes in fair value until the Earn-Out Triggering Events are met, which is the earlier of the exercise or expiration of the Warrants.
+We will continue to adjust the remaining outstanding instruments for changes in fair value until the Earn-Out Triggering Events are met, the earlier of the exercise or expiration of the Warrants.